danielealbano/cachegrand/docs/architecture/hashtable.md

 cachegrand provides internally two different types of hashtables, a simple single-producer and single consumer one, and a multi-producer multi-consumer one, which is e.g. used to handle the indexes of the internal database.

-This document focuses on the multi-producer multi-consumer hashtable which implements some state-of-the-art design patterns and approaches to be able to provide a lock-free and wait-free access to the data and it is capable of achieve up to **112 million GET ops/s** and up to **85 million UPSERT ops/s** on a 1 x AMD EPYC 7502P with 32 core and 64 hardware threads.
+This document focuses on the multi-producer multi-consumer hashtable which implements some state-of-the-art design patterns and approaches to be able to provide a lock-free and wait-free access to the data, it is capable of achieve up to **112 million GET ops/s** and up to **85 million UPSERT ops/s** on a 1 x AMD EPYC 7502P with 32 core and 64 hardware threads.

 ## Why a new hashtable?